AfLosada/AfLosada/README.md

 - 🔭 Working on a CLI tool to help me pack and install npm packages easily.
 - 🌱 Learning Golang, Three.js and Remix.
 - 👯 Want to collaborate on DashJs
-- 🤔 I’m looking for help with Video encoding, kubernetes and WebGL.
+- 🤔 I’m looking for help with Video decoding, kubernetes and WebGL.
 - 💬 I love to talk about history, anime, philosophy, videogames or code.
 - 📫 Email me to reach me.
 - 😄 Pronouns: He/Him